PocketThi3f/TriviaGame/README.md

 * jQuery

 # How to create a local copy:
-* git clone gitlink here
+* git clone repo

-Then open with the browser!
+Then depending on your browser open with your editor and right click *open in browser* to open a new page!
 Enjoy!